Retrolisthesis

 A retrolisthesis is a posterior displacement of one vertebral body with respect to the subjacent vertebra to a degree less than a luxation (dislocation).
 Retrolistheses are most easily diagnosed on lateral x-ray views of the spine.
 Views where care has been taken to expose for a true lateral view without any rotation offer the best diagnostic quality.

 Retrolistheses are found most prominently in the cervical spine and lumbar region but can also be seen in the thoracic area.

 Classification

 Retrolisthesis can be classified as a form of spondylolisthesis, since spondylolisthesis is often defined in the literature as displacement in any direction.
 Yet, medical dictionaries usually define spondylolisthesis specifically as the forward or anterior displacement of a vertebra over the vertebra inferior to it (or the sacrum).
 Retrolisthesis is also called retrospondylolisthesis.

 Signs and symptoms

-Retrolisthesis may lead to symptoms of greatly varying intensity and distribution.
+Retrolisthesis may lead to multiple symptoms of greatly varying intensity and distribution.
 This is because of the variable nature of the impact on nerve tissue and of the mechanical impact on the spinal joints themselves.

 Structural instability may be experienced as a local uneasiness through to a more far reaching structural compensatory distortion involving the whole spine.
 If the joints are stuck in a retrolisthesis configuration there may also be changes to range of motion.